-Public Participation Plan
+WFRC Public Participation Plan

-As stated by and in accordance with the US Department of Transportation 23 CFR 450.316, a Metropolitan Planning Organization (MPO) is required to partake in a transportation planning process that creates opportunities for public involvement, participation, and consultation throughout the development of the Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP).
-The Wasatch Front Regional Council (WFRC) is responsible for coordinating this planning process as the designated MPO for the Wasatch Front region, including the Salt Lake-West Valley and Ogden-Layton Urbanized Areas, and will facilitate the following:
+As stated by and in accordance with the U.S. Department of Transportation 23 CFR 450.316, a Metropolitan Planning Organization (MPO) is required to lead a transportation planning process that creates opportunities for public involvement, participation, and consultation throughout the development of the Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP).
+The Wasatch Front Regional Council (WFRC) is responsible for coordinating this planning process as the designated MPO for the Wasatch Front region, including the Salt Lake City - West Valley City and Ogden - Layton Urbanized Areas, and will facilitate the following:

-- adequate public notice of public participation activities; - review and comment at specific and key points in the decision-making process; and - multiple, accessible participation formats, including electronic and in-person.
+- · adequate public notice of public participation activities; - · opportunities for engagement at early and key points in the transportation planning process; and - multiple, accessible participation formats, including electronic and in-person.

-To that end, WFRC has developed this Public Participation Plan (PPP) to be used in the development and adoption of the RTP, TIP, and Unified Planning Work Program (UPWP), as well as other plans and programs, and encourages residents of the Wasatch Front region to participate.
+To that end, WFRC has developed this Public Participation Plan (PPP) to be used in the development and adoption of the RTP, TIP, and the Unified Planning Work Program (UPWP), as well as other plans and programs in efforts to encourage residents of the Wasatch Front region to participate.
 The PPP will be reviewed and updated as needed every four years and in association with the cycle of the RTP.
 During this review, the public involvement process will be updated to mitigate barriers in order to successfully engage all populations in regional decision-making and adhere to all requirements as stated in Title VI and Environmental Justice policies.
 When this PPP is updated, a 45-day (minimum) period will be provided for public comment.

-Transportation Improvement Program
+Transportation Improvement Program (TIP)

 Updated once a year, the TIP provides a carefully reviewed prioritization of and plan for funding regional roadway, transit, bicycle, and pedestrian improvement projects over the next six years.
 Prior to the adoption of the TIP and including full amendments that require air quality conformity determination, WFRC will undertake the following steps.
 Amendments not requiring new air quality conformity determination are described later in this section.
-"Public participation is an integral part of the transportation process which helps to ensure that decisions are made in consideration of and to benefit public needs and preferences.
-Early and continuous public involvement brings diverse viewpoints and values into the decisionmaking process.
-This process enables agencies to make better informed decisions through collaborative efforts and builds mutual understanding and trust between the agencies and the public they serve."